What is a Treatment Co-ordinator?

 I absolutely will never work anywhere else, I don’t think I can put down in words how much I love working at Cherrybank with our team.
-I enjoy experiencing new and exciting, life-changing dental treatment, I enjoy working closely with Dr Halley and Dr McCrudden.
+I enjoy experiencing new and exciting, life-changing dental treatment, I enjoy working closely with Dr Halley, Dr Fulton and all our dentists.

 I enjoy building a bond with our patients and I enjoy seeing their lives transform.

 The patients make Cherrybank what it is, so it is because of them I love and enjoy it so much.

 After starting my career in dentistry as a dental nurse in 2008 I always knew it would be my aim to work hard and aim high.
 I knew to get there I would have to aim for a modern practice that moved with the times, and I feel I have found that here at Cherrybank Dental Spa – Cherrybank is one of the practices that leads the way in dentistry in Scotland.

 I am there for our patients at every step of their treatment and I love this.

 - seeing new patients and finding out their needs and wants

 - discussing any worries they might have

 - arranging appointments and finance